Carbon Monoxide Detectors

 A single family residence is required to have a carbon monoxide detector installed on each level of the home, located within 21 feet of all rooms used for sleeping.
 Carbon monoxide detectors should be placed so they will be easily heard in all sleeping areas, installed according to manufacturer’s instructions.
 A carbon monoxide detector is also required to inside a sleeping room, if there are any fuel burning appliances located within the bedroom, such as a fireplace.

 Multiple Family Dwellings and Apartment Buildings

-A multiple family dwelling or apartment building, in which a hot water or steam boiler, that burns a fossil fuel and is located in the basement, must have one approved carbon monoxide detector installed in the room containing the central heating unit.
+A multiple family dwelling or apartment building, in which there is any fuel burning appliances such as water heaters, furnaces, etc., must have one approved carbon monoxide detector installed in the room containing the fuel burning equipment.
 The carbon monoxide detector should be installed according to manufacturer’s instructions.

 Who is At Risk?

 - Nausea, Vomiting.

 If prolonged exposure continues, LOSS OF CONSCIOUSNESS, COMA and ultimately DEATH will occur.

 Do you have any of these fuel burning appliances?

 - Gas Furnace.